UniTime/unitime-doc/installation.md

 Install Apache Tomcat
 * For more information about Tomcat setup, see this [Tomcat 8.5 Setup User Guide](http://tomcat.apache.org/tomcat-8.5-doc/setup.html) or [Tomcat 9.0 Setup User Guide](https://tomcat.apache.org/tomcat-9.0-doc/setup.html)
 * You might want to set up SSL (HTTPS) access to your tomcat.
-See [SSL Configuration HOW-TO](http://tomcat.apache.org/tomcat-8.5-doc/ssl-howto.html) for more details.
+See [SSL Configuration HOW-TO](http://tomcat.apache.org/tomcat-8.5-doc/ssl-howto.html) for more detail.

 ### MySQL